Mon-ius/Docker-Warp-Socks/README.md

 Multi-platform: `linux/amd64`, `linux/arm64`, `linux/arm`, and `linux/s390x`;

+## Features

+- Automatically install and config CloudFlare WARP Client in Docker
+- Enable the access of WARP network from Docker Container's **SOCKS5** port
+- Extend accessibility and avoid potential restrictions by using proxy services
+- Avoid looping verification in the Midjourney Discord Channel
+- Prevent being banned by proxying API calls
+- Successfully pre-process the AI WaitList
+- Develop apps with warp embedded
+- Bypass the New Bing wait-list
+- ...

 ## Why to use

 The official `warp-cli` only support amd64 machines, and its [guide](https://github.com/cloudflare/cloudflare-docs/pull/7644) is prone to causing potential connection loss risks on remote machines.
 It is recommended to experiment with fresh installations within a docker container, or you have to reboot it via the panel.